 A two-year course with four semesters of studies, and a 10-week training program (prescribed by some colleges), with a reputed organization will ensure that you have the adequate facilities to meet the challenges of the financial world head on.

 Most colleges require an undergraduate degree is commerce or business studies with an aggregate of 50 per cent.
 Those who wish to apply from the science, engineering, or arts background may have to meet a 55 per cent criteria.
 This will vary from one institute to another.

 Delhi University, Annamalai University, Symbiosis Center for Management, Asia Pacific Institute of Management Studies are some of the colleges that you could look at.

 MBE Career Prospects

-The salary of a MBE graduate can be anywhere between Rs 3 lakh to Rs 4.5 lakh and can grow even more if you aim at reputed multi-national companies.
+The salary of a MBE graduate can be anywhere between Rs 3 lakh to Rs 4.5 lakh and can be boosted further if you aim at reputed multi-national companies.
 You could even opt for a job in the banking or financial sector.
-Consultancy, advertising and retail are also options- depending on your strenghts, capabilities and your likings.
+Consultancy, advertising and retail are also options- depending on your strengths, capabilities, and your liking.

 So MBA vs MBE?
-It depends on your likings and taste.
+It depends on your liking and taste.
 If you’re more interested in the economic aspects, then an MBE is for you.
-While, if you want to analyse the financial side of the coin, then choose the latter.
+While, if you want to analyze the financial side of the coin, then choose the latter.